nestjs/throttler/.changeset/shiny-adults-smash.md

   setting multiple throttle contexts at once in a more readable manner
 - `@ThrottleSkip()` now takes in an object with string boolean to say which throttler should be skipped
+- `ttl` and `limit` are no longer optional in the module's options.
+If an option object is passed, it **must** define the defaults for that throttler

 # HOW TO MIGRATE